Belén Aquino

-Belén Aquino Moreira (born 1 February 2002) is a Uruguayan professional footballer who plays as a midfielder, winger, or striker for Brazilian Série A1 club SC Internacional and the Uruguay women's national team.
+Belén Aquino Moreira (born 1 February 2002) is a Uruguayan professional footballer who plays as a midfielder, winger, or striker for Brazilian Série A1 club Corinthians and the Uruguay women's national team.

 Early life

 Aquino was born in 2002 in the Conciliación barrio of Montevideo, Uruguay.

 Education

 Aquino attended university in Brazo Oriental, Uruguay.

 Career

 Aquino started her career with Uruguayan side Colón.

 Style of play

 Aquino operates as a midfielder, winger, or striker, and is right-footed.
 She has received comparisons to Uruguay international Luis Suárez.

 Personal life

 Aquino is the daughter of Uruguayan journalist Pablo Aquino.
 She has a brother.